gwpy/gwpy/docs/plot/colors.rst

     ax.legend()
     plot.show()

-The above code was adapted from the example :ref:`pdpy-example-signal-gw150914`.
+The above code was adapted from the example :ref:`pydischarge-example-signal-gw150914`.

-The colours can also be specified using the interferometer prefix (e.g. ``'H1'``) via the `pdpy.plot.colors.GW_OBSERVATORY_COLORS` object:
+The colours can also be specified using the interferometer prefix (e.g. ``'H1'``) via the `pydischarge.plot.colors.GW_OBSERVATORY_COLORS` object:

 .. plot::

     from matplotlib import pyplot
-    from pdpy.plot.colors import GW_OBSERVATORY_COLORS
+    from pydischarge.plot.colors import GW_OBSERVATORY_COLORS
     fig = pyplot.figure()
     ax = fig.gca()
     ax.plot([1, 2, 3, 4, 5], color=GW_OBSERVATORY_COLORS['L1'])